thisJJ/firebase-nodejs/README.md

 * authFacebook
 For auth from facebook

+## New update 5/3/2017
+* searchData => searchByValue
+You can use for search data by value

-# How to use it ?
+## How to use it ?

 Create firebase.js on you app folder, and write code below.
-You can use data from you firebase project.
+You can use data from your firebase project.
 ```js
 import * as firebaseDom from 'firebase-nodejs';